 Pre-Pectoral Breast Reconstruction

-If you are considering implant-based breast reconstruction, Dr. Eric Chang offers an advanced technique for implant placement that can shorten recovery time and deliver more natural-looking results.
+If you are considering implant-based breast reconstruction, our practice offers an advanced technique for implant placement that can shorten recovery time and deliver more natural-looking results.
 Pre-pectoral reconstructive surgery uses a newer technique for breast implant placement.

 Unlike traditional breast reconstructive surgery, which places breast implants under the pectoralis (chest) muscle, the pre-pectoral technique places the implants over the muscle.
 A biologic mesh is used to help support the implant and to keep the reconstruction stable.
 There are many advantages to this technique.
 First, because there is less manipulation of the muscle during surgery, patients experience less pain during the operation and afterwards, during the expansion process, if needed.